hydrationdynamics/flardl/README.md

 a single shark totally skews the average weight of your catch.
 If you fish in the ocean for long enough you will probably catch a big shark that weighs hundreds of times more than crappies.
-Maybe you might even hook a small whale.
+Maybe you might even **hook a whale**.
 But you and your crew can only effecively reel in so many hooked lines at once.
 Putting out more lines than that effective limit of hooked plus waiting-to-be-hooked lines only results in fishes waiting on the line, when they may break the line or get partly eaten before you can reel them in.

-Our theory of fishing says to put out lines at a high-side estimate of the most probable rate of catching modal-sized fishes until you reach the maximum number of lines the boat allows or until you catch enough fish to be able to estimate how the fish are biting.
-Then you back off the number of lines to the number that you and your crew can handle at a time that day.
+Our theory of fishing says to **put out lines at the usual rate of catching crappies but limit the number of lines to deal with whales**.
+The most probable rate of catching modal-sized fies will be optimistic, but you can delay putting out more lines if you reach the maximum number of lines the boat allows.
+Once you catch enough fish to be able to estimate how the fish are biting, you can back off the number of lines to the number that you and your crew can handle at a time that day.